-In Christianity, divorce between ordinary couples (when neither one of them committed any major sin against the other) is strictly forbidden, and Paul’s general advice for his followers to not seek a divorce makes it clear that he was ignorant of what Jesus had taught.
-The Holy Spirit would have inspired Paul to be speak only about those whose spouses had cheated on them to not get divorced from them, which we have no idea how this would have helped his followers.
+In Christianity, a divorce between ordinary couples (when neither one of them committed any major sin against the other) is strictly forbidden, and Paul’s general advice for his followers to not seek a divorce makes it clear that he was ignorant of what Jesus had taught.
+The Holy Spirit would have inspired Paul to speak only about those whose spouses had cheated on them to not get divorced from them, which we have no idea how this would have helped his followers.

-Paul in fact was speaking in general terms, which can be summarised as:
+Paul, in fact, was speaking in general terms, which can be summarised as:

 - Are you married?
 Do not seek a divorce.